acoustic-content-samples/content-delivery-ios-api/Readme.md

         - Pay attention to `Embed & Code Sign` option if needed
         - Please pay attention that in your exact case XCFramework may require additional configuration or rebuilding.

-        > Important: At the moment script `make_framework` contains actual iOS version for current  iOS SDK installed.
+        > Important: At the moment the script `make_framework` contains the actual iOS version for the current iOS SDK installed.
 You may need to update it according to your current iOS SDK installed on your workstation.

-2. List of helpful links about Frameworks:
+2. This information about Frameworks may be helpful:
     1. [Embedding Frameworks In An App](https://developer.apple.com/library/archive/technotes/tn2435/_index.html)
     2. [Framework Programming Guide](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPFrameworks/Frameworks.html)

-3. Next step import SDK
+3. Import the SDK

 ```swift
 import AcousticContentSDK
 ```

-### How to instantiate SDK
+### How to instantiate the SDK

 1. Create API URL: